Isak05/GeoCreator/src/client/js/components/geocreator-timer/README.md

 ## Properties

-`totalTime` - Number determining how long the timer should run for.
+`totaltime` - Number determining how long the timer should run for.
 Measured in milliseconds.

 `stopped` - Is the timer stopped?

-`timeLeft` - How long until the timer reaches zero.
+`timeleft` - How long until the timer reaches zero.
 Measured in milliseconds.

 ## Attributes

-`totalTime` - Number determining how long the timer should run for.
+`totaltime` - Number determining how long the timer should run for.
 Measured in milliseconds.

 `stopped` - Is the timer stopped?